mozilla-releng/fxci-config/README.md

 # Managing CI Configuration

-This repository introduces a management tool, `ci-admin`, for the management of taskcluster resources, such as roles and hooks.
+This repository introduces a management tool, `tc-admin`, for the management of taskcluster resources, such as roles and hooks.
 It can download existing resources and compare them to a stored configuration.
 A collection of resources also specifies the set of managed resources: this allows controlled deletion of resources that are no longer expected.
 It is based on [`tc-admin`](https://github.com/taskcluster/tc-admin), the standard Taskcluster administrative tool; see that library's documentation for more details than are provided here.